GISOGISO/Financial-data-analysis/part2/readme.md

 The two portfolios have very different compositions and weightings.

 *Maximum Sharpe ratio portfolio*
 1. The portfolio is primarily composed of growth assets including technology companies (MSFT, 49.5%) and the luxury goods conglomerate (LVMUY, 26.1%).
-These companies are generally expected to grow faster than the overall market and have the potential for higher returns, yet, they are more volatile and contains higher risks.
+These companies are generally expected to grow faster than the overall market.
+2. These assets have a higher covariance with each other, allowing for higher potential returns but also higher volatility.
-2. It is noted that GLD and AT&T have a minimal weighting in the portfolio, both stocks have low returns and volatility and are considered defensive stocks.
+3. It is noted that GLD and AT&T have a minimal weighting in the portfolio, both stocks have low returns and volatilities and are considered defensive stocks.

 *Minimum volatility portfolio*
 1. The portfolio is primarily composed of defensive assets, such as gold (GLD, 53.6%) and Walmart (WMT, 26.6%).
+2. These defensive assets have a low covariance with the other assets in the portfolio, making them ideal for minimizing overall portfolio volatility.
-These assets are typically considered safe-haven investments as they tend to perform well during economic downturns and times of market volatility.
+3. Hence, the portfolio is considered safe-haven investments as it tend to perform well during economic downturns and times of market volatility.

 ## Implications to investors: